TMulder

 POURED OUT

-New series inspired by the miracle of the widow's oil 2 Kings 4:1 - 7.
-On exhibit at Bon Secours Retreat & Conference Center, Marriottsville MD September 12 - 25, 2022.
-Contact for viewing and purchase options.
+Series inspired by the miracle of the widow's oil 2 Kings 4:1 - 7.
+Exhibited at Bon Secours Retreat & Conference Center, Marriottsville MD September 12 - 25, 2022. .

 MINI MOSAICS Free Shipping & Local Delivery Available